 Can I Smoke or Drink After A Tooth Extraction?

-Whether you are having your tooth extracted because of an accident, infection, or issues with your wisdom teeth, the process is the same.
-Your dentist or oral surgeon will use a local anesthetic to numb the affected area prior to the extraction of the tooth.
+Whether your tooth is being extracted because of an accident, infection, or issues with an impacted wisdom teeth.
+The local anesthetic process is the same.
+Your dentist or oral surgeon will numb the affected area prior to the extraction of the tooth.

 The removal of a tooth is an invasive procedure, that involves removing the entire tooth along with its roots.
 Once the tooth has successfully been extracted, your dentist or oral surgeon will ensure that there are no fragments of tooth left.
 Depending on the reason for tooth removal, you may require additional procedures such as bone grafting.